tejasmohanayyar/tejasmohanayyar.github.io/_posts/2020-11-06-animals-classification-CNN.md

 * We see a drastic improvement in achieving high accuracy and low loss.
 The concept of residual learning can be called a major breakthrough in Neural Networks.

-* The model created from the ResNet archtecture also had a low validation loss which meant that there was no overfitting happenning while training.
+* The model created from the ResNet archtecture also had a low validation loss which meant that there was no overfitting happening while training.

 ##### Advantages

 * The ResNet architecture does not need to fire all neurons in every epoch.
-This gratly reduces the training time and improves accuracy.
+This greatly reduces the training time and improves accuracy.
 Once a feature is learnt, it does not try to learn it again but rather focuses on learning newer features.
 A very smart approach that greatly improved model training performance.

 * The complexity of an identical VGG network caused the degradation problem which was solved by residual learning.